 Ancient Chinese Neolithic Vessels

-Ancient Chinese Neolithic Vessels and various artifacts such as bronze objects, stone artifacts, jade objects, jewellery, terracotta tripod Gui cooking vessels and funerary objects such as these below have been found in many parts of China dating as far back as 7,000 BCE.
+Ancient Chinese Neolithic Vessels and various artifacts such as bronze objects, stone artifacts, jade objects, jewellery, terracotta tripod Gui cooking vessels and funerary objects such as these have been excavated in many parts of China.

 There are over 51,000 archaeological sites dating from early Neolithic to early Iron age (8000-500 BC) which show that China was culturally vibrant from these early times.
 Many artifacts surviving from these early periods point to a rich agricultural society with several distinctly independent cultures and belief systems which were ever changing and growing in sophistication.